 - In a large bowl, combine eggs, sugar, vanilla, and salt.
 Mix all together.
-Here my sweet little assistant is mixing it up.
+Here, my sweet little assistant is mixing them up.

-- First add about ¼ cup of flour and mix well.
+- Add about ¼ cup of flour and mix well.

 - Add about ¼ cup of milk and mix well till you don’t see any lumps.

 - Then add ¼ cup of flour again and mix while stirring in ¼ cup of milk.
 Mix well until you don’t see any lumps.
 Repeat this process until you run out of both.

 - Add 1 cup of water.
 Mix well and check the consistency of the batter.
-It should be runny unlike the batter for pancakes.
-I added ½ cup more water to have a good consistency.
+It should be runny compared to pancake batter.
 Please adjust the water according to your mixture.

-Heat a large non-stick frying pan over high heat.
+- Heat a large non-stick frying pan over medium-high heat.
 When it’s getting hot, grease the pan with oil using a silicone brush.

 - When the pan is hot, use a ladle to pour the batter in the middle of the pan.
 Swirl the batter around to distribute it evenly.

-- When the batter started to dry (see below), shift the pan to rotate the crepe.
+- When the batter started to dry, shift the pan to rotate the crepe.
 You can peek and check the color of the bottom side of the crepe.
 When it looks good, flip the crepe with a spatula and cook the other side until it becomes nice color.

 - Remove from heat.
 Serve with your favorite fruits or other toppings.